bikegirl/cosc2325.notes/lectures/assignments/Lab3/lab3-control-unit.rst

     * run - start the simulation loop
     * load_code - load instruction memory from a text file
-    * load_data - load data memory from a test file
+    * load_data - load data memory from a text file

 Running the Simulation
 ======================